 The braider sits at the front of the stand where she can interweave her hand over and under the threads, starting on the right, as needed for the pattern.
 The sword is entered into the resulting space, called the “shed” to hold it open so the tama at the far end, away from the braider, can be cast through and laid to rest on the opposite arm of the takadai nearest the braider.
 The sword is then used to beat the threads into place and the braider repeats her movements on the left side of the takadai.
 The movable koma hold the threads and when empty at the far end of the takadai, are removed and placed again in their groove nearest the braider in order to accept new threads as they are cast through the shed.

-Click here for video of the takadai in action.
+Click here for a video of Michael Hattori using the takadai.